The best camping in Cape Split Provincial Park, NS

 100%

 This working farm has been enjoyed for generations of local families.
 Stay off-the-grid in a cozy, rustic cabin retreat.
-The historic barns, deep swimming pond, sugar house, and stunning woods with trails provide ample space and privacy for a quiet and relaxing retreat.
-Learn more about this land: Come join us at the Gaylin Farms – home to two friendly goats, Newfoundland ponies, a horse, Chanticler chickens, three dogs and a cat.
+The historic barns, deep swimming pond, sugar house, and stunning woods with trails that have 2 disc golf baskets all provide ample space, entertainment and privacy for a quiet and relaxing retreat.
+Learn more about this land: Come join us at the Gaylin Farms – home to four friendly goats, Newfoundland ponies, Chanticler chickens, two dogs and a cat.
 Stay at our completely private cabin (sleeps 3 comfortably, sleeping mats/air mattresses NOT provided) isolated within the centre of a gorgeous 25-acre forest with a private groomed c.
 1.5 km walking/biking trail.
 The cabin is a 5-minute walk from the Trans Canada RailTrail which grants easy access for longer bike rides, runs, hikes, and four-wheeler adventures.
+You’ll walk through a horse pasture and a cow pasture on your way to the cabin.
 There is a large farm pond (10ft deep) on the property for swimming.
-Enjoy access to locally-sourced food, firewood (at a small fee) drinking water, a private firepit, gas BBQ (bring your own gas!), and our old-fashioned wood-fired cook stove.
-There is no electricity or running water (but we provide ample drinking water) and there are solar panels so you may charge your devices or have a light.
+Enjoy access to locally-sourced food, firewood (at a small fee), drinking water, a private firepit, small wood stove and our old-fashioned wood-fired cook stove.
+There is no electricity or running water (but we provide ample drinking water) and there can be access to a charger box so you may charge your devices or have a light at night.
 Bring your pets and enjoy a private retreat.
 The max capacity of the cabin is three people.
-If you come with two or three additional friends or children, there is a tent site available for an additional fee.
 An outhouse with double-duty bag and second luggable loo are available for all guests.
 Minimum stay: 2 nights.
 NEW ADDITION: A new room, a small annex, has been constructed to allow for downstairs sleeping and writing area.
 It is fully insulated with a wood stove so this area may be used year round.
 The annex gives one a deeper feeling of being a part of the woods.

 Pets